kristomu/quadelect/src/simulator/README.md

 This directory contains "simulators".
-A simulator is a class that in some way evaluates a voting method and returns a quality score.
+A simulator is a class that in some way evaluates a voting method and returns a quality score or penalty.
 For instance, a simulator might test a method's manipulation resistance or its social utility efficiency (VSE).

-Every simulator implemented so far is linear, which is a requirement for the multi-armed bandit search to be able to use them.
-Linearity means that evaluating the voting method over n rounds returns the same score as the mean score for each of the n evaluations.

-To make VSE linear, we have to perform a trick which makes sense with a large number of rounds - see the VSE source.
+A simulator may be used directly or as part of a multi-armed bandit search to find the best method by that simulator's embodied objective.
+In the latter case, the simulator must implement a linearized scoring function.
+This linearized function depends nonlinearly only on constants that stay the same regardless of the method being tested.
+For instance, this can be the expected utility by the voters of the highest utility candidate drawn by the model.
+See the VSE class for an example.

+Alternatively, the simulator can simply not implement the linearization, but the multi-armed bandit logic will exclude these simulators from testing because the search can't be guaranteed to find the optimum.

 Each simulator implements the following functionality:
-	- Set a scale factor: Uses the provided objects (usually a ballot generator) to determine a scaling factor that is used to scale the output score properly.
-Since this is a constant, it doesn't affect linearity.
-	- Simulate: Do one round of simulation and return the resulting score, multiplied by the scale factor.
+	- Simulate: Do one round of simulation and return the resulting score, exactly if requested.
 	- Return mean result: returns the mean result so far.
 	- Return name: returns the display name of the simulation.
 This usually includes the election method being tested.
-	- Return minimum and maximum values: the score must be bounded.
-Note: these values are post-scaling.